html-to-text/node-html-to-text/README.md

 `longWordSplit`         |              | Describes how to wrap long words.
 `longWordSplit.wrapCharacters` | `[]`  | An array containing the characters that may be wrapped on.
 Checked in order, search stops once line length requirement can be met.
 `longWordSplit.forceWrapOnLimit` | `false` | Break long words at the line length limit in case no better wrap opportunities found.
-`preserveNewlines`      | `false`      | By default, any newlines `\n` in a block of text are collapsed into space as any other HTML whitespace characters.
+`preserveNewlines`      | `false`      | By default, any newlines `\n` from the input HTML are collapsed into space as any other HTML whitespace characters.
 If `true`, these newlines will be preserved in the output.
 This is only useful when input HTML carries some plain text formatting instead of proper tags.
 `returnDomByDefault`    | `true`       | Convert the entire document if we don't find the tag defined in `baseElement`.
 `tables`                | `[]`         | Allows to select certain tables by the `class` or `id` attribute from the HTML document.
 This is necessary because the majority of HTML E-Mails uses a table based layout.
 Prefix your table selectors with an `.` for the `class` and with a `#` for the `id` attribute.
 All other tables are ignored.<br/>You can assign `true` to this attribute to select all tables.
 `tags`                  |              | Describes how different tags should be formatted.
 See "Tags" section below.